isb-cgc/readthedocs/docs/source/sections/VariantSQLExamples.rst

 In-Depth Queries
 ------------------

-Notes to include examples on caveats:
-POS is a integer, so in sql query don't use the quotes

 In this query, let's find all information for patients who have ALL-P2 and a Thymine mutation at position 161550724 on Chromosome 1.